Purvansha022609/Pointer-Operations/README.md

 **Call by Value**

-|01| Define a function that takes a pointer as a parameter.
+1.Define a function that takes a pointer as a parameter.

-|02| Inside the function, you can access and modify the data pointed to by ptr.
+2.Inside the function, you can access and modify the data pointed to by ptr.
 Changes made to *ptr will affect the original data in the calling code.

-|03| In the main program, declare a variable and initialize it.
+3.In the main program, declare a variable and initialize it.

 **Call by Reference**